Jango73/Quick3D/README.md

 ## Things to code or to fix

+### Optimize
+* Frame rate drops too fast when scene goes up in complexity.
+Probably too much overhead on object/material setup.

 ### Terrain
-* Tile seams : for now, seams between terrain tiles are visible
+* Tile seams : for now, seams between terrain tiles are visible.
+Should create small patches on edges to match tiles.
-* Z-fighting : should use an adaptive z-buffer depth to avoid this
+* Z-fighting : should use an adaptive z-buffer depth to avoid this.
-* Loading : sometimes tiles simply don't show up
+* Loading : sometimes tiles simply don't show up.
-* Vegetation rendering : vegetation objects (and all alpha containing objects) should be rendered last to avoid alpha problems
+* Vegetation rendering : vegetation objects (and all alpha containing objects) should be rendered last to avoid alpha problems.
-* Vegetation spawning : still some bug in this algorithm
+* Vegetation spawning : still some bug in this algorithm.

 ### Animation
-* Skinning : nothing done yet
+* Skinning : nothing done yet.

 ### Camera
-* Frustum : sometimes objects disappear because they not considered inside the viewing frustum (although we know they are)
+* Frustum : sometimes objects disappear because they are not considered inside the viewing frustum (although we know they are).

 ### Materials
-* PBR rendering : allow scripting of PBR methods for realistic shading
+* PBR rendering : allow scripting of PBR methods for realistic shading.
+* Shaders: there are some artefacts due to bad looping when using perlin noise.